-- See the page on Textbooks, Readers, and Handouts (https://bcourses.berkeley.edu/courses /1525797/pages/textbooks-readers-and-handouts-page-10-of-30?module_item_id=16807280) for specific information. - Offer alternatives for auditory and visual information. - Clarify important vocabulary and symbols through the use of course dictionaries or teaching and reviewing this content before a lesson. - Present key concepts in one form of symbolic representation (e.g., an expository text or a math equation) with an alternative form (e.g., an illustration, dance/movement, diagram, table, model, video, comic strip, storyboard, photograph, animation, physical or virtual manipulative). - Use outlines, graphic organizers, concept maps, or other note taking guides to help students make sense of important connections between content in the course
+- See the page on Textbooks, Readers, Handouts, and Websites for specific information. - Offer alternatives for auditory and visual information. - Clarify important vocabulary and symbols through the use of course dictionaries or teaching and reviewing this content before a lesson. - Present key concepts in one form of symbolic representation (e.g., an expository text or a math equation) with an alternative form (e.g., an illustration, dance/movement, diagram, table, model, video, comic strip, storyboard, photograph, animation, physical or virtual manipulative). - Use outlines, graphic organizers, concept maps, or other note taking guides to help students make sense of important connections between content in the course.